-Ghirardelli brownie mix crinkle cookies are easy to make with boxed or homemade brownie mix and 4 other ingredients.
-Chocolate crinkle cookies covered with powdered sugar are pretty and delicious desserts.
-These are similar to our Christmas time cake mix crinkle cookies with white cake mix or devilโ€™s food we love.
+Ghirardelli brownie crinkle cookies are easy to make with a box of brownie mix, eggs, oil and powdered sugar for dessert.
+These are similar to our Christmas time cake mix crinkle cookies but chocolate (and we add chocolate chips too).

 Three brownie mix crinkle cookies are stacked on a dark surface, with the top cookie broken in half to reveal the gooey chocolate inside.
 The cookies are dusted with powdered sugar, and chocolate chips are scattered around them.

 I love boxed cake mix recipes when I am craving something sweet.
-Brownies can be bought the same way, the best way to tweak those is to make brownie crinkle cookies yโ€™all.
-Itโ€™s a cheap way to make pretty cookies to take over to a friendโ€™s house or enjoy on a weekend. (affiliate links present)
+Brownies can be bought the same way, the best way to tweak those is to make brownie crinkle cookies y’all.
+It’s a cheap way to make pretty cookies to take over to a friend’s house or enjoy on a weekend.

 You can make these with cake mix with a little food coloring to transform them into green and red bites of goodness.
 So cute.
 From there you can make a bunch of different varieties depending on the flavor you choose.
 This time we use boxed or homemade brownie mix!